Sidyma: Remains

 The ruins of Sidyma, high up on the southern slope of Mount Cragus, were first discovered by Charles Fellows, who described them as consisting chiefly of splendidly built tombs, abounding in Greek inscriptions.
-The town itself, he said, appeared to have been very small, and the theatre, agora and temples, were of diminutive size, but of great beauty.
-The theatre is now "badly damaged", "in wretched condition".
+On his journey he identified the town as possessing the ruins of a theatre, agora and temples, which were of diminutive size, but of great beauty.
+These features are still visible on the acropolis, along with parts of the city walls and an entryway.
+The north side of the acropolis, evidence of settlements remains nestled amongst contemporary village houses, some of which were constructed using the cut stones remaining in-situ from the ancient city.